brown-ccv/gh-actions/check-website-up/README.md

 ```

-If your Slack Channel has registered an incoming webhook, you can optioanlly pass that along to the this action in order to receive a Slack alert in your team's channel.
+If your Slack Channel has registered an incoming webhook, you can optionally pass that along to the this action in order to receive a Slack alert in your team's channel.
 Your incoming webhook must be registered as a secret in your GitHub repo.

 Note:  If your site runs behind Brown's firewall, you will need to deploy the action on a self-hosted runner.